Conformality of non-conformal correlators: Correlators of massive fields

 \paragraph{Contact contributions\\} The contact contribution to the $n$-point massive correlator coming from a $\lambda \phi^n$ type of interaction was expressed in terms of the $\dflat$ functions in Appendix H of \cite{Pibv}.
 We first review this construction and then use the results derived in this article to express the contact massive correlators as infinite sums of the kind of conformally invariant correlators treated here.

 Just as in \S \ref{sec:contact}, we can express the $n-$point massive contact diagram as

-whereas the propagator is given by \footnote{If we normalize the propagator so that $(\nabla^2-m^2) G(x_1- x_2)=\delta^{(d)}(x_1-x_2)$, this will introduce an overall constant factor given by $ 2^{2 \Delta_i-d/2} m_i^{d}$.
+whereas the propagator is given by \footnote{Normalizing the propagator so that $(\nabla^2-m^2) G(x_1- x_2)=\delta^{(d)}(x_1-x_2)$, introduces an overall constant factor given by $ 2^{2 \Delta_i-d/2} m_i^{d}$.
 Instead, our normalization factor is chosen so that in the limit of vanishing masses of a massive correlator, we recover the corresponding massless correlator.}

 with the definitions $\Delta_i=\dm2$, $s_i=m_i^2 (x_i-y)^2$.
 Just as in the massless case, we drop the normalization constant $\mathcal{A}$ in what follows.

 We now use the following integral representation for the modified Bessel function of the second kind that appears in all the propagators